Affiliate links on Android Authority may earn us a commission. Learn more.

 Even before the coronavirus outbreak hit, more and more people found themselves working remotely from home.
 It’s led to a resurgence in the use of Bluetooth headsets in many professions.
 People are using them more than ever for Zoom meetings and conference calls.
-If you are in the market for getting a Bluetooth headset, the good news is that there are a lot of terrific choices to choose from.
+If you are in the market for getting a Bluetooth headset, the good news is that there are many terrific choices to choose from.
 Here’s our look at the best Bluetooth headsets you can currently purchase.

 Best Bluetooth headsets:

 - Sennheiser Presence

 - Plantronics Voyager Focus UC

 - Mpow Pro Trucker

 Editor’s note: We’ll be updating this list of the best Bluetooth headsets regularly as new devices launch.

 The Plantronics Voyager 5200 is a great choice for users who want something small and doesn’t stand out inside the ear.
 Not only do they offer a secure fit, but their long noise-cancelling microphone can be placed right next to your mouth, so people hear you and not other sounds inside your office.

 This headset supports Bluetooth 4.1 with a range of about 30 meters.
 It will last up to seven hours of battery life on a single charge.
 It also has Amazon Alexa support which means you can control your Alexa-based smart speakers and other smart home devices.
 All in all, the Plantronics Voyager 5200 is a terrific pick for Bluetooth headsets owners who want to look cool while using it.